Adalyn Gibson

 Atmospheric Characterization

-This summer, I worked with Professor Adina Feinstein at Michigan State University, where I utilized high-resolution spectroscopy observations obtained with Gemini-S/IGRINS to investigate the atmospheric properties of a young planet.
+In Summer 2025, I worked with Professor Adina Feinstein at Michigan State University, where I utilized high-resolution spectroscopy observations obtained with Gemini-S/IGRINS to investigate the atmospheric properties of a young planet.
 In this research, I am implementing a new machine learning technique to model the stellar and telluric components, allowing for the analysis of the spectrum to determine atmospheric composition.
-Paper in prep!
+I presented my research at the High-Resolution Spectroscopy for Exoplanet Atmospheres Workshop.

 Outreach & Teaching